sijothomas97/portfolio/README.md

 - Maintenance and Support: Oversee ongoing maintenance and support activities, including bug fixes, performance optimization, and security updates, to ensure the stability and reliability of the application.

-Software Engineer @ Infosys Ltd
+System Engineer | Full Stack Developer @ Infosys Ltd

 - Module Development: Independently developed specific modules or features of the application, ensuring strict adherence to coding standards, best practices, and project timelines.
 - Requirement Analysis: Collaborate with stakeholders to gather and analyze requirements for the web application, identifying technical challenges and proposing solutions.